dougsparling/spix4/README.md

   end
 ```

-Scenes are run in a loop until they either finish or alter the stack via a transition such that a new scene is on top:
+The scenes's `enter` method is run in an endless loop until they either finish, or otherwise alter the stack via a transition such that a new scene is on top:

 * `finish_scene` pops the current scene.
-Note that it does not magically halt execution, so the current invocation of `enter` will continue.
+Note that it does not magically halt execution, so the current invocation of `enter` must then complete as usual.
 * `proceed_to(:scene_name)` pushes a new scene onto the stack.
-Use to
+Use to move to the user to a new scene, expecting them to return to the current scene later.
 * `transition_to(:scene_name)` replaces the entire stack with just this scene.
-Useful for things like game over, returning to the main menu, moving to a new major area with its own game-loop, etc.
+Useful for one-way transitions like game over, returning to the main menu, moving to a new major area with its own gameplay loop, etc.
 * `replace_to(*next_scenes)` finishes the current scene and replaces it with one or more replacement scenes.
+Basically just a convenience method for `finish` + `proceed_to` as this is a common need.

 Scene names are expected to be snake-case, and will be camel-cased to find the scene's class.
-Also, arguments after the name will be passed in-order into the new scene as constructor parameters.
+Also, arguments after the name in `proceed_to` and `transition_to` will be passed in-order into the new scene as constructor parameters, but this should be used sparingly (see State section below)

-You can see this style of scene management really only lends itself well to a tree of areas to explore, i.e. cycles could get confusing, which is kinda how old BBS games tended to work.
+You can see this style of scene management really only lends itself well to a tree of areas to explore where the user backtracks often, which is kinda how old BBS games tended to work.
+There is no cycle detection; multiple scenes of the same type run more or less independently.

 ### User Interaction

-Because it's a text-based game, dialogue trees, exposition text and gathering user input are given special treatment and are done with Ruby blocks:
+Because it's a text-based game, dialogue trees, exposition text and gathering user input are handled by `Scene` and are done with Ruby blocks:

 ```
 class TheForest < Scene